roryl/lucee-book/mappings_class_paths.md

 ```

 ###Web Subdirectories
-By default, Lucee mapping relative paths are from the webroot.
-Any Application.cfc mappings in nested subfolders operate from the webroot, not the Application.cfc in question in the subfolder.
+By default, Lucee mapping relative paths are *from the webroot*.
+Any Application.cfc mappings in nested subfolders operate from the webroot, and not any Application.cfc in question in the subfolder.
 To set a mapping relative to the Application.cfc, use the following:

 ```
 component {